Flag of Hong Kong: Qing dynasty (1862–1895)

-Prior to the secession of Hong Kong to the United Kingdom following the First Opium War via the Treaty of Nanking, Hong Kong fell under the jurisdiction of the Chinese government and flew the flag and ensign of the Chinese government of the time.
-Prior to the establishment of the crown colony of Hong Kong, the ruling dynasty in China was the Qing dynasty.
+Before the secession of Hong Kong to the United Kingdom following the First Opium War and the Treaty of Nanking, Hong Kong fell under the jurisdiction of the Chinese government and flew the flag and ensign of the Chinese government of the time.
+Before the establishment of the crown colony of Hong Kong, the ruling dynasty in China was the Qing dynasty.
 Despite being established in 1644, the Qing Empire had no official flags until 1862.
-Prior to 1898, when the Second Convention of Peking was signed between the Qing Court and the government of the United Kingdom, the New Territories was still Qing land.
+Up until 1898, when the Second Convention of Peking was signed between the Qing Court and the government of the United Kingdom, the New Territories was still Qing land.
 The flag itself features the "Azure Dragon" on a plain yellow field with the red flaming pearl of the three-legged crow in the upper left corner.